tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/下载中心/更新日志/更新日志（Web & 小程序 & uni-app）_intl_en.md

 - The group list was cleared abnormally.

 ### 2.8.4 @2020.11.4

 **New features**

-- Baidu, Toutiao, and Alipay mini program platforms are supported (currently, image, video, file messages, or other messages that need to be uploaded to COS cannot be sent).
+- The Baidu, Toutiao, and Alipay platforms are supported (currently on the Baidu, Toutiao, and Alipay platforms, image, video, or file messages, or other messages that need to be uploaded to COS, cannot be sent).
 - The third-party frameworks of MPX and uni-app are supported.

 ### 2.8.1 @2020.10.29